🐾 MyPawellness.com — Real Advice from a Real Pet Owner

 My Cat Won't Eat

 You set down the bowl.
-Your cat walks over, sniffs it, and walks away.
-My cat won’t eat — and that untouched bowl is one of the most unsettling things a cat owner can face.
+Your cat walks over, sniffs it, and walks away, and that untouched bowl is one of the most unsettling things a cat owner can face.
 Loss of appetite in cats is almost always a signal worth paying attention to.

-Here are the 9 most common reasons, what to do at home, and exactly when the situation requires a vet call.
+Here are the 9 most common reasons why my cat won’t eat, what to do at home, and exactly when the situation requires a vet call.

 ⚡ Quick Answer

-My cat won’t eat — the most common causes are illness, dental pain, stress, or food-related issues.
-A cat that refuses food for more than 24 hours needs a vet call — not because one missed meal is dangerous, but because cats can develop fatal hepatic lipidosis (fatty liver disease) after 48+ hours without eating.
+The most common causes are illness, dental pain, stress, or food-related issues.
+A cat that refuses food for more than 24 hours needs a vet call — not because one missed meal is dangerous, but because cats can develop fatal hepatic lipidosis (fatty liver disease) after 48–72 hours without eating.

 🚨 See a Vet Today If: